Securing Competitiveness in Glass Substrate Materials

 View original image

-The 'Glass Core' produced by the joint venture is the core material for glass substrates, which are gaining attention as next-generation semiconductor substrates.
-Compared to traditional plastic (organic) substrates, glass substrates have a lower coefficient of thermal expansion and superior flatness, making them advantageous for realizing large-area and high-density semiconductor packages.
-Particularly, as the package sizes of high-performance semiconductors such as AI (artificial intelligence) servers and HPC increase and the need for finer circuit patterns grows, glass substrates are emerging as a 'game changer' in next-generation packaging technology.
+The “Glass Core” produced by the JV is a crucial material for glass substrates, which are gaining attention as next-generation semiconductor substrates.
+Compared to conventional plastic (organic) substrates, glass substrates have a lower coefficient of thermal expansion and superior flatness, making them advantageous for large-area, high-density semiconductor packages.
+In particular, as the size of packages for high-performance semiconductors such as AI servers and HPC increases and the demand for finer circuitry grows, glass substrates are emerging as a “game changer” for next-generation packaging technology.

-Through the establishment of this joint venture, Samsung Electro-Mechanics aims to secure a stable manufacturing and supply base for 'Glass Core,' the key material for glass substrates, and strengthen competitiveness in the next-generation package substrate business.
-By combining Samsung Electro-Mechanics’ semiconductor substrate design and manufacturing capabilities, Sumitomo Chemical Group’s material technology, and Dongwoo Fine-Chem’s production infrastructure and operational expertise, the companies intend to accelerate the commercialization of glass substrates.
-GlaSSEM will sequentially build production facilities, stabilize processes, and verify quality, with the goal of commencing full-scale operations in the second half of 2027.
-This will enable proactive responses to the growing demand for glass substrates among global big tech companies.
+Through the establishment of this joint venture, Samsung Electro-Mechanics aims to secure a stable manufacturing and supply base for “Glass Core,” the essential material for glass substrates, and strengthen its competitiveness in the next-generation package substrate business.
+By combining Samsung Electro-Mechanics’ semiconductor substrate design and manufacturing capabilities, Sumitomo Chemical Group’s materials technology, and Dongwoo Fine-Chem’s production infrastructure and operational expertise, the companies plan to accelerate the commercialization of glass substrates.
+GlaSSEM will gradually proceed with building production facilities, process stabilization, and quality verification, with the goal of full-scale operation starting in the second half of 2027.
+This will enable the companies to proactively respond to the demand from global big tech firms for glass substrates.

-Dukhyun Jang, President of Samsung Electro-Mechanics, stated, "The establishment of this joint venture is a strategic move to secure the core competitiveness of Glass Core ahead of the curve," adding, "We will maximize the synergy between the two companies to lead the paradigm shift in the next-generation semiconductor substrate market."
+Jang Deokhyun, President of Samsung Electro-Mechanics, stated, “The establishment of this joint venture is a strategic move to secure core competitiveness in glass core materials ahead of the curve.
+By maximizing the synergy between our two companies, we will lead the paradigm shift in the next-generation semiconductor substrate market.”

 This content was produced with the assistance of AI translation services.